You can translate the document:

 The data source is already defined in Denodo

-If the data source is already available, we can start working on data transformation tasks in Denodo.
-As an advanced SQL-engine, Denodo supports both table-level transformations, such as joins, unions, selections, filters … as well as column-level transformations, including format and types change of data coming from delimited text files, hierarchical data structures flattening (as those typically found in json files) or simply function application to a field, for example to extract the month from a date field.
+If the data source is already available within Denodo, we are ready to start working on data transformation tasks.
+Denodo supports both table-level transformations, such as joins, unions, selections, filters … as well as column-level transformations, including format and type changes of data coming from delimited text files, flattening of hierarchical data structures (for example, from the ones found in json files), or simply function applications to a field, for example, to extract the month from a date.

-Denodo has a rich library of arithmetic, text processing and date and time manipulation that can be extended with custom functions if needed.
-While graphical wizards are recommended in general, developers will also have an advanced code editor called VQLshell that enables them to write syntax-colored VQL sentences (VQL being the Denodo SQL extension), execute them interactively and get both the result-set and other relevant technical information, such as the execution trace.
+In addition, Denodo is equipped with a rich library of arithmetic, text processing and date and time manipulation functions, which can be further extended with custom functions if needed.
+While graphical wizards are recommended in general, developers will also have an advanced code editor called VQLshell, that enables them to write syntax-highlighted VQL (Virtual Query Language, the SQL-like declarative language used within Denodo) sentences , execute them interactively, and get both the results-set, and other relevant technical informations, such as the execution trace.

 Image 5: Using the VQL Shell in Design Studio

-All these data preparation and modeling tasks will be done in the Design Studio, a web application targeted to data modelers and developers, that takes the role of centralized development environment.
+All these data preparation and modeling tasks will be done in Denodo Design Studio, a web application, targeted to data modelers and developers, that takes the role of centralized development environment.

 Data exploration and analysis

-We have seen so far that we can explore the organization of data assets with the Data Catalog and perform data transformations and modeling in the Design Studio.
-Now that we understand what is available and what are the relationships between the various tables, we can start performing data exploration and analysis to understand very important aspects of the data in our hands such as volumes, statistical distributions and data quality issues.
+So far we have seen that we can explore the organization of data assets with Denodo Data Catalog and perform data transformations and modeling in Denodo Design Studio.
+Once we understand what is available, and what are the relationships between the various entities, we can move on to performing data exploration and analysis, to determine the most relevant aspects of the data in our hands, such as quantitative volumes, statistical distribution of the data sets, and data quality issues.
 We can do that by leveraging Apache Zeppelin for Denodo, a component of the platform that offers a web-based interactive computing environment with one-click built-in plotting capabilities.

-One of the advantages of Apache Zeppelin is that it supports many interpreters (Spark, Python, R ... just to name a few among the most popular), even in the same notebook, so that you can use your preferred one.
-A natural choice to query a Denodo virtual database is the built-in Denodo interpreter thanks to which you’ll write, run and get results from VQL queries like any JDBC client would do.
+One of the advantages of Apache Zeppelin is the out-of-the-box support for many interpreters (Spark, Python, R ... just to name a few among the most popular), integrated within the same notebook simultaneously, in order for Data scientists and developers to use their preferred ones, combining with cells using Denodo VQL, a natural choice to query a Denodo virtual database, also supported with a built-in Denodo interpreter.
+In this way the notebook users will also be able to write, run and get results from VQL queries, exactly like any JDBC client would do, combined with other interpreters of their choice.

 Image 6: Data Exploration in Apache Zeppelin for Denodo

-If the goal of exploratory data analysis is to gain a detailed knowledge of the data sets through visualizations, Zeppelin is the right environment to perform it as we will be able to write our own queries and customize the output as we wish; by querying the virtual layer that Denodo exposes, we will be focused on understanding the meaning of the data in our environment, while Denodo optimizer will take care of executing our queries in the best way, federating and delegating to backend databases as needed.
+Since one main goal of Exploratory Data Analysis (EDA) is the gain of deep knowledge of the data sets through different perspectives and visualizations, Zeppelin is the right tool to perform it.
+We will be able to write our own queries and customize the output as we wish.
+By querying the semantic virtual layer that Denodo exposes, we will be focused on understanding the meaning of the data in our environment, while Denodo optimizer will take care of executing our queries in the best way, federating and delegating to backend databases as needed.

-At the end of the data exploration step, we’ll know how the various data sets can be joined (join keys and their transformations, if needed), what are the data quality issues and those that are most urgent to fix, what are the field transformations that we can apply to obtain new features or to get the existing ones in a format suitable for the Machine Learning algorithm.
+At the end of the data exploration phase, we’ll have gained critical understanding of the nature of the various data sets, and determine how can they be best combined (for instance, which join keys and their transformations, if needed), what data quality issues could be most endangering for the final results that are worth fixing, what are the field transformations we can apply to obtain new features, or to get the existing ones in a format suitable for the Machine Learning algorithm.

 We can do that in Denodo Design Studio, which we already used earlier in the workflow to connect to data sources and transform input data as needed.
 In the Denodo Design Studio we can apply all the needed table-level transformations (joins, selections, aggregations, unions …) and operate at the field-level too, thanks to a rich and extensible functions library.